jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We're addicted to stories because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

-We can thus cherish Romeo and Juliet because we understand their love is beautiful and worth dying for!
+We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight with real-life objects like wands and lightsabers.

-And that's why we all love Netflix.
-Because we enjoy the drama of discovering if the light or dark side better controls the power of magic, the Force, and, most important, technology.
+We binge on Netflix because we relish finding out if the light or dark side better controls the power of magic, the Force, and, most important, technology.

 But unlike us, the protagonists can't sit back and enjoy the story.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control the levers of power.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small ship to destroy the Death Star.

 When people master the levers of power, they overcome antagonists and solve problems.
-And that is the clear lesson Main Street must learn today.
+And that is the powerful lesson Main Street must learn today.

 Otherwise, this pandemic was for nothing.